maxime-dore/Education-Experience/Data Science/Kaggle AI Challenge/README.md

 > nltk.download('stopwords') <br />

 ##### Load data
-> Download from the [link](https://www.kaggle.com/c/defi-ia-insa-toulouse/data) the data.
+> Download from the challenge on this [link](https://www.kaggle.com/c/defi-ia-insa-toulouse/data).

 There are multiple ways to run the code :